thomersch/openstreetmap-calendar/README.md

 # OpenStreetMap Calendar

-A simple, open calendar for tracking OpenStreetMap-related activities, such as mapping parties, hackathons, conferences, and other community events.
+A simple collaborative calendar for hosting community events.
+OSMCal hosts OpenStreetMap-related activities such as mapping parties, hackathons and conferences.

 ## Key Features